sylabs/singularity-userdocs/quick_start.rst

    {Singularity} lolcow_latest.sif:~>

-The change in prompt indicates that you have entered the container (though you should not rely on that to determine whether you are in container or not).
+The change in prompt indicates that you have entered the container (though you should not rely on prompt forms to determine whether you are in a container or not).

 Once inside of a {Singularity} container, you are the same user as you are on the host system.